AudioGroupCologne/SUpDEq/README.md

 The third-party toolboxes are excluded from the documentation.

 ## About
-Christoph Pörschmann and Johannes M. Arend^a
+Johannes M. Arend and Christoph Pörschmann
 TH Köln - University of Applied Sciences
 Institute of Communications Engineering
 Department of Acoustics and Audio Signal Processing